 Twitter for the latest.
 We appreciate your continued support and hope you’ll join in the excitement as we watch a modern Midway rise up around us!

-New wayfinding signage will be installed in terminal parking lots to enhance passengers’ experience when parking or dropping off/picking up.
-Installation of PARCs (Parking Access Revenue Control Systems) equipment continues at garage entrances including: terminal garage, economy garage, daily lot, cellphone lot, and various employee lots.
+New wayfinding signage continues to go up in all terminal lots.
+Installation of PARCs (Parking Access Revenue Control Systems) equipment is ongoing at all garage entrances - terminal garage, economy garage, daily lot, cellphone lot, and various employee lots.
 Some temporary and partial closures to entrances/exits will be necessary, but efforts will be made to maintain access where possible.
 Equipment is also being tested and calibrated to ensure it functions properly.
 Equipment installation and testing is expected to last through the end of summer.

-Upgrades to passenger elevators in terminal garage lobbies and improvements to parking spaces, lighting, painting, and safety features are ongoing.
+Upgrades to passenger elevators in terminal garage lobbies and improvements to parking spaces, lighting, painting, and safety features are also in progress.

 The Concessions Redevelopment Program will reflect Chicago’s diversity and showcase the best of local options and brands through a $75 million private partnership investment.
 With more than 70 offerings planned, the effort will double concessions jobs from 700 to 1,400.